Arbitration

 Ad hoc arbitration on the other hand is conducted without the involvement of an arbitration institution and parties here are free to craft the arbitration rules themselves.
 Parties are however at liberty to adopt rules specifically crafted for ad hoc arbitration such as the United Nations Commission on International Trade Law (UNCITRAL) Rules.

-The LCIA is one of the leading international institutions well known for commercial and international arbitration as is based in London.
+• The London Court of International Arbitration (LCIA) The LCIA is one of the leading international institutions well known for commercial and international arbitration.
 The court was initially launched in 1892 as the “The City of London Chamber of Arbitration” then later re-named to the London Court of Arbitration in 1903.
 The LCIA has other affiliates spread across the world including DFIC-LCIA based in Dubai, LCIA-MIAC based in Mauritius and LCIA India.
 The London Court of International Arbitration administers arbitration proceedings under the LCIA Rules.

-This is the best-known international arbitration institution.
+• The International Court of Arbitration of the International Chamber of Commerce (ICC) This is the best-known international arbitration institution.
 It was established in 1923 and is based in Paris.
 The International Court of Arbitration has since its establishment been instrumental in resolving complex international commercial, trade and investment disputes.
-The court administers arbitration proceedings under the the ICC Rules.
+The court administers arbitration proceedings under ICC Rules.

 There are other specialist international arbitration institutions such as: